Darxo/Hardened/README.md

 - Add new `::Hardened.mockFunction` global function allowing you to mod vanilla functions in a precise way
 - Supplies (Money, Tools, Medicine, Ammunition) are now droppable
 - Add new `isNamed` function for `item.nut`
+- `IsUsable` in `skill.nut` is now a softreset property.
+So you can turn it off during `onUpdate` without needing to worry about turning it on again
+- `knock_back` now calls `onTargetHit` or `onTargetMissed` on the user

 ### New Character Properties